 (1) Dismissal of the Complaint.
-If the Committee concludes that the complaint is without merit or that other grounds justify its dismissal, including that the Committee, after investigation, cannot find by clear and convincing evidence grounds for discipline outlined in Subdivision (b) above, then the Committee shall send a letter signed by the chairperson or vice- chairperson of the Committee advising the complainant and the respondent.
+If the Committee concludes that the complaint is without merit or that other grounds justify its dismissal, the Committee shall send a letter signed by the chairperson or vice-chairperson of the Committee advising the complainant and the respondent.